haskell-core/core-libraries-proposals/README.rst

    author for review (label: `Needs revision <https://github.com/haskell-core/core-libraries-proposals/pulls?q=label%3A%22Needs+revision%22>`_), or accepts it (label: `Accepted <https://github.com/haskell-core/core-libraries-proposals/pulls?q=label%3A%22Accepted%22>`_).

-   Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
+   Acceptance of the proposal implies that the implementation will be accepted into the library, provided it is well-engineered, well-documented, and does not complicate the code-base too much.

    `≡ List of accepted proposals <https://github.com/haskell-core/core-libraries-proposals/tree/master/proposals>`_ •